open-compass/LawBench/README.md

 ├── ...
 ```

-The result is a csv file with four columns: task, model_name, score and abstention_rate.
-It will be saved in <metric_result>.
+The output result will be saved in <metric_result>.

 For example, the zero-shot predictions from the 46 tested models are saved in [predictions/zero_shot](https://github.com/open-compass/LawBench/tree/main/predictions/zero_shot).
 You can run